John Cole CBE

 Christine Chadwick

-With more than 30 years of experience in healthcare, including many executive and leadership roles, Christine brings system-wide expertise and skills, including health services planning, lean thinking, digi-physical visioning, and stakeholder engagement.
-She is co-chair of the CSA Z8005 (Digital Infrastructure & digital technologies in healthcare facilities) and also sits as an associate member of the CSA Health Care Facilities Technical Committee (Z257 TC).
+Christine has more than 30 years of experience in healthcare, including many executive and leadership roles.
+Christine brings system-wide expertise and skills, including strategy/visioning, health services planning, functional programming, lean thinking and digi-physical visioning, as well as stakeholder engagement at all levels and input into healthcare planning.
+Christine is Co-chair of the CSA Z8005 (Digital infrastructure and digital technologies in healthcare facilities).
+She also sits as an associate member of the CSA Health Care Facilities Technical Committee (Z257 TC).

 Alongside her technical expertise, Christine is a passionate advocate for developing the next generation of healthcare leaders.
-She is a mentor-in-residence at the University of Toronto’s Faculty of Medicine & Innovation, a mentor for the Women’s Infrastructure Network, and founding president of the Canadian Womens’ Circle of Healthcare (CWCH).
+She is a Mentor in Residence and a sessional lecturer at the University of Toronto’s Faculty of Medicine and Innovation, a mentor for the Women’s Infrastructure Network and Founding president of the Canadian Women’s Circle of Healthcare (CWCH).

 Sasha Karakusevic BDS, MBA